Skip to main content

 • Fuel cost is a real drawback here: Most expensive to fuel among electric SUVs.
 Cheapest SUVs to fuel 2025 →

-• AAA estimates $4,960/yr in depreciation for the Compact SUV (Electric) class, which is above the $3,554 average for conventional vehicles.
+• AAA estimates $4,960 per year in depreciation for the Compact SUV (Electric) class.
 This is a class-level estimate.

 How Did the 2025 Hyundai IONIQ 5 N Perform in IIHS Crash Tests?

 IIHS has tested the 2025 Hyundai IONIQ 5 N but did not award a Top Safety Pick designation.
 Individual test ratings are shown below.
-IIHS tests complement NHTSA ratings by evaluating different crash scenarios.
+A vehicle can still perform well in most categories without earning the overall award.
 Source: IIHS.

 TestRating